Interleaf: Conversion

-There remain engineering companies and defense contractors that have their archives in the Interleaf/Quicksilver format, however in the 2000's it became increasingly difficult and expensive to maintain documents in that format, thus, established users of Quicksilver and the original Interleaf often seek to convert their documents to another format, usually Microsoft Word because of its ubiquity in large corporations.
+There remain engineering companies and defense contractors that have their archives in the Interleaf/Quicksilver format, however in the 2000s it became increasingly difficult and expensive to maintain documents in that format, thus, established users of Quicksilver and the original Interleaf often seek to convert their documents to another format, usually Microsoft Word because of its ubiquity in large corporations.

-Because of the aging of the Interleaf/Quicksilver code, by the early 2000's there were few technical options to convert Interleaf/Quicksilver documents.
+Because of the aging of the Interleaf/Quicksilver code, by the early 2000s there were few technical options to convert Interleaf/Quicksilver documents.
 One option is to retype the entire document manually.
 This is only cost effective using labor in countries with low labor costs like China and the Philippines, however, in any case, a manual conversion process has high risks of human contamination of data.

 Based on a web search, there appear to have been few software based, programmatic conversion services for Interleaf/Quicksilver.
 By 2023, we found only one such service in the marketplace: ZANDAR Corporation's TagWrite, that claims to have the ability to make precise, programmatic conversion of Interleaf/Quicksilver entirely in computer memory without human intervention.